 At The Russell School, we strive to create a fully inclusive, nurturing environment where everyone feels happy, safe and secure and is enabled to thrive.
 There is an expectation that every member of our school community feels valued and respected and that everyone is treated fairly.
 The Russell School is a caring community whose core values are based upon mutual trust and respect for all, encouraging children to develop a strong sense of morality.
 We have developed a behaviour policy which places relationships at its very core.
 It sets out a clear and consistent approach to developing and promoting those positive relationships, engaging with all children in order to both support their emotional regulation and develop meaningful connections.
-Its purpose is to support all members of the school - children, staff, parents and Governors, to work together in a supportive manner, with shared responsibility, in the creation of a trusting environment where behaviour is clearly understood as a form of communication.
+Its purpose is to support all members of the school - children, staff, parents and Governors, to work together in a supportive manner, with shared responsibility, in the creation of a trusting environment where behaviour is clearly understood as a form of communication and high expectations are promoted.

 Promoting positive relationships, whereby we understand each other better, enables everyone to work together with the common purpose of helping all children to achieve their best.
 This policy supports the school community to collaborate in an effective way and with a mindful, reflective manner.
 It supports the teaching of children in communicating their thoughts and feelings in a way that will be beneficial in their adulthood.
+In order for everyone to thrive and to feel safe, it is important that children understand the need to follow routines.
+We also believe that through promoting mutual respect, children can understand that their behaviour can impact others.
+Through consistency of approach and promoting high expectations for all, we believe that all children can thrive.

 At The Russell School, we recognise that behaviour is communicative and often reflects an emotion or feeling.
 We also recognise that, the same as academic achievement, children's emotional development is at different stages and they will be taught in line with their emotional level of need.
 This policy is grounded in the belief that children will develop their ability to self-regulate their emotions and behaviour.
 Adult and child relationships are integral in this.
-Through co-regulation of feelings, we believe that children become more independent, self-regulated and resilient learners and we recognise that positive attitudes to learning lead to happy, motivated and fulfilled children.
+Through coregulation of feelings, we believe that children become more independent, self-regulated and resilient learners and we recognise that positive attitudes to learning lead to happy, motivated and fulfilled children.
 We also recognise that we sometimes differentiate our behaviour policy, as appropriate, to meet the needs of all children within our school community.